getodk/docs/style-guide.rst

 Title case and sentence case
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Document titles should be in ``Sentence Case`` -- that is, all meaningful words are to be capitalized.
+Document titles should be in ``Title Case`` -- that is, all meaningful words are to be capitalized.

 Section titles should use ``Sentence case`` -- that is, only the first word should be capitalized, along with any proper nouns or other words usually capitalized in a sentence.